DimitriGilbert/StationIO-Station/readme.md

 * generic arduino firmware for cross compatibility
   * developed on a D1 mini and a nodemcu board
+  * run awesome on esp32
-  * compiles-ish for uno and esp32
+  * compiles-ish for uno
 * handle the basics :
   * sensor management and mesurements
   * custom arduino code integration with or without a timer